Type 87 Chi-I medium tank: Naming system for weapons

 Like all weapons, the year of introduction is the first criteria.
 That year is computed on the historical calendar of Japan, starting 660 years BC.
-Therefore, the Experimental tank No.1 was given the designation Type 87, as it was introduced in 1927, the year 2587 of the Japanese calendar (only the two last digits count).
-The subsequent Type 89 I-Go prototype was known as the Prototype No. 2, leading to the designation Type 89 when standardized as it was introduced in 1929, the year 2589 of the Japanese calendar.
+Therefore, "Experimental tank No.1" was given the standardized designation Type 87, as it was introduced in 1927, the year 2587 of the Japanese calendar (only the two last digits of the year being used).
+The subsequent Type 89 I-Go prototype was known as "Experimental tank No.2", leading to the designation Type 89 when standardized as it was introduced in 1929, the year 2589 of the Japanese calendar.

 Development and testing

 The specifications of the Army Technical Bureau were given to the 4th Military Laboratory of the Okubo District.
 The team started their design and worked hard to complete the project within the two years allocated.
 The team had to design everything from the ground up, including the nuts and bolts to be used.
 The tank design was completed in May 1926 and production was ordered to begin at the Osaka Army Arsenal.
 At the time, there was little heavy industry allocated to the production of motor vehicles in Japan, so there were significant difficulties creating the prototype.
 The prototype was completed by February 1927, within the required period and ready for field trials.

-The Chi-I had a Type 90 57 mm cannon as its main armament, with one machine gun in the front hull glacis and another located in a small rear turret.
+The Chi-I had a Type 90 57 mm cannon as its main armament with 110 rounds of ammunition, and two 7.7 mm machine guns (hull, turret rear), with 5,000 rounds of ammunition.
 The armour was riveted steel plates with a minimum thickness of 6 mm and a maximum of 17 mm.
 The engine compartment was located in the middle of the hull and the tank was powered by a V8 gasoline engine.
 Features of the design were adopted from the British Vickers A1E1 Independent tank.
 The tank chassis had a complex parallelogram suspension system with two pairs of road bogie wheels per leaf spring arrangement.
-Hara later designed a bell crank scissors suspension which paired the bogie wheels and connected them to a coil spring mounted horizontally outside the hull.
+Hara later designed a bellcrank scissors suspension, which paired the bogie wheels and connected them to a coil spring mounted horizontally outside the hull.
 This suspension became standard on the majority of the subsequently designed Japanese tanks and can be seen on the Type 95 Ha-Go light tank and Type 97 Chi-Ha, as examples.